Robert Zirkin: Post-legislative career

 In December 2020, a year after his resignation, Zirkin started his own lobbying firm, Zirkin & Schmerling Government Relations.
 He lobbied on behalf of the Catholic Church in opposition to the Maryland Child Victims Act, which would extend the statute of limitations for child sex abuse cases.
 After the bill passed during the 2023 legislative session, Zirkin was reported to be advertising services to abuse survivors.

 In May 2024, former Republican Governor Larry Hogan announced that Zirkin would co-chair the "Democrats for Hogan" organization supporting his 2024 U.S. Senate campaign.
 In interviews with The Washington Post and Maryland Matters, Zirkin said that he was supporting Hogan in part because of his positions on Israel, noting that Alsobrooks had been endorsed by U.S. senator Chris Van Hollen, who has been critical of U.S. support for Israel's military amid the Gaza war.
 In August 2025, Zirkin criticized Alsobrooks for voting for resolutions to block U.S. arms sales to Israel amid increasing warnings about the famine in Gaza, saying that she had "absolutely broken" the promises she made to Jewish voters during her 2024 campaign.

+In June 2026, Zirkin started his own podcast, Across the Aisle, through The Baltimore Sun.